-As an exercise we will write our own function for 10-fold cross-validation with feature selection.
-(If you have not done so already to keep a log, open some texteditor and write your commands in an empty file.
-Save this text file as CrossVal.r.)
+If you have not done so already to keep a log, open some texteditor and write your commands in an empty file.
 The input to CrossVal is the data, the labels and the number of cross-validation steps k.
 By default k is chosen as 10.

 '''

-CrossVal <- function(data, labels, k=10)
+CrossVal <- function(x, y, k=10) # x=data, y=labels, k=nr.of splits

 {

 ... put the following commands all in here ...

 }

 '''

 At the beginning, we divide the data into several heaps such that the labels of both classes are balanced in each chunk.
 This can be easily done by the function balanced.folds from the package pamr.
 Look at the help text of this function.
-The authors state, that balanced.folds is an internal function which should not be called by the user.
+The authors state that balanced.folds is an internal function which should not be called by the user.
 Maybe they want this useful little function to remain a secret ...

 '''

-heaps <- balanced.folds(labels, k)
+heaps <- balanced.folds(y, k)

 '''